What is Sublimation Printing? What Do I Need To Start It?

 Pros:

-• The quality of sublimation prints is incredible compared to others because prints become a part of the object.
+• The quality of sublimation prints is incredible compared to others because prints become part of the object.

 • The prints look fantastic; you’ll never notice a blurred image or dull color.